 Tenancy law and rent reduction in the event of mold growth

 Mold in rented homes is a widespread problem and can be costly.
-It is estimated that almost every 10th household in Germany is acutely affected by mold.
+Estimates assume that almost every 10th household in Germany is acutely affected by mold.
 For house and apartment owners, the question of how mold can be permanently removed arises when it comes to mold.
 If it is not a secondary infestation and the cause can be traced back to structural defects, this can mean expensive renovation measures.

 If the property is rented out, the question of whether the tenant or the landlord has to pay for the costs of cleaning up the mold in the rented apartment can be complicated.
 The party responsible for the mold infestation is responsible for assuming the costs.
 However, it is precisely this fact that often has to be clarified in court.
-This guide is intended to present and explain the important basics of tenancy law on mold infestation and give advice on how to proceed in the event of an existing mold infestation.
+This guide aims to present and explain important principles of tenancy law on mold infestation and give advice on how to proceed in the event of existing mold infestation.